sina-ss/reza-portfolio/PORTFOLIO_PLAN.md

 ## 9. Next Steps

-- Await user guidance on which section or feature to implement first.
+- Await user guidance on which section or feature to implement next.